Liu Zhongde (translator): Post-war

-When the Communist Party of China (CPC) overthrew the Nationalist government in 1949, the CPC security division identified him as a "suspect of American-and-Chiang Kai-shek spy".
+When the Chinese Communist Party (CCP) overthrew the Nationalist government in 1949, the CPC security division identified him as a "suspect of American-and-Chiang Kai-shek spy".

 In the Cultural Revolution he was detained in a labor camp by the Public Order Division (POD) under the Revolutionary Committee of Hunan Normal College (now Hunan Normal University) for a year from 1967 to 1968 and then exiled to Pingjiang Farm, the college's labor camp in Pingjiang county, Hunan.

 In the early 1970s Liu was recalled from the farm by the government of Hunan province and positioned as the chief translator training supervisor in Yueyang Fertilizer Plant Construction Headquarters at Yueyang, Hunan province to support the expert teams from the United States, Germany and Japan.

 Liu was successful in academic research as a well-known professor.
 His books Study on "as" and Study on Shakespeare were collected by the British Library in the 1970s, and Ten Lectures on Translation was chosen as the textbook for graduates by Peking University and Tsinghua University since the late 1990s.